nginx/unit-wasm/README.md

 Unit with the WebAssembly language module already running, perhaps installed via a package.

-Create the following Unit config
+Create the following Unit config (editing the module paths as appropriate)

 ```JSON
 {